Trusting Grace and Travelling this world with a fork!

 I could blog about food, right?

-I love cooking, but I love eating more.
-Hence, no certifications or courses.
-Just taking a bit of this and a bit of that and turning it into something delicious.
+I love cooking, but I don’t have any foodie certifications.
+Just experimenting with a bit of this and a bit of that and turning it into something delicious.
 Just like mom and grand-mom.
 Their East Indian food is always yummier than yum!
+Anyways, I add in the measurements for you lovely readers.
+Can’t have you wondering how much a ‘handful of this’ or a ‘little of that’ is.
+Plus, in the words of the baker ex-BF, ‘You need precision Abby, precision!’
+But really, I believe that the best dishes are always the ones made without measurements.

 Work-wise, well I was in Banking and IT for a long time, and did well too!
 But neither were my passion.
 So I switched to content writing, where I’m a lot happier.
 Sometimes Jesus takes us down the long road to our destiny, doesn’t he?
 So much learning along the way…

 Anyways, apart from writing about travel and reviewing food and lodgings.
-I ghost write content for finance, real estate, pharma, travel, health and food blogs to support this little blog of mine.
+I freelance as a content writer ghostwriting content for finance, real estate, pharma, travel, health and food blogs to support this little blog of mine.
 We do have to make a living one or another, don’t we?

 Thanks for stopping by my blog.
 Your reads make it worth it!
 Oh, and if you want to read about les vers – the crispy fried worms from earlier, here you go!